 Archival fonds and collections

-The Archives holds more than 1,000 fonds and collections, which are described in the Archives Database.
+The Archives has more than 1,000 fonds and collections that document the region and Trent University.
+These are described in the Archives Database.
 More information on searching and browsing this material is available on our Search the Archives page.

 Pamphlets